 However, I have proof it does work in the form of my two children.
 Today’s post is about my eleven-year-old daughter, who did vision therapy at age 9 ½, graduating after 37 sessions.
 I am grateful I was doing vision therapy myself, because otherwise I may have never known it was what she needed.

-Abby had glasses but didn’t always choose to wear them, which made me wonder about how helpful they were.
+Abby had glasses but didn’t always choose to wear them, which made me wonder whether they were helpful.
 She has always been a good student, learning to ready early without seeming to struggle.
 There were times she didn’t finish her work, but she responded to encouragement and didn’t complain much.
 So, I really didn’t notice much in the way of red flags.

 I wondered if there were issues mainly because she had manifested an eye turn at age 3, just like me.
 That’s when I first took her to the eye doctor and he prescribed glasses for her far-sightedness.
 Like me, her eye turn went away with glasses and she didn’t need bifocals like I had.